The Hollybush is one of Redbourn's hidden gems, often missed by the passing visitor but much appreciated by those who know it.

 To the rear of the main building is The Old School Room, built in early Victorian times to support the provision of a basic education to local children.
 Darts and Cribbage are now played here and this private space also acts as our Function Room.
 Here we host dinner parties, business meetings and social gatherings of all types for all ages.
 The Hollybush is also located just a few hundred yards from the Nicky Line – a favourite track for walkers and cyclists alike.

-With a comprehensive menu of traditional pub food, a great selection of wines, beers and spirits and surrounded by history (incl. the remains of an Iron Age fort just down the road) you’ll not be disappointed when you visit.
+With a comprehensive menu of traditional pub food including something for everyone, including vegetarians and those requiring Gluten Free options, a great selection of wines, beers and spirits and surrounded by history (incl. the remains of an Iron Age fort just down the road) you’ll not be disappointed when you visit.